The Whelping Bitch – Signs, Stages and When To Call The Vet!

 It is recommended that you worm your bitch in the last week of pregnancy with an all wormer that will kill all types of worms including tapeworm.

-Once you have decided on an appropriate whelping area, make sure you spread lots of old newspaper and if possible, cover the carpet with a polythene sheet.
+Once you have decided on an appropriate nesting area, make sure you spread lots of old newspaper and if possible, cover the carpet with a polythene sheet.
 Birth can be a messy experience with green birthing fluids!

 Provide Wholesome Nutrition

-Most bitches lose their appetite in the last week or so of pregnancy.
+Most dogs lose their appetite in the last week or so of pregnancy.
 Therefore it is extremely important that the food you have on offer is nutritious and provides everything she needs even if she is only eating a small amount.

 Some bitches will stop eating completely during the last 24 hours before labour.
 Often they appear restless and may start nest making.